AntiqueCar - Antique Cars, Vintage Cars, Classic Cars and Trucks For Sale

 Tips for installing fuel lines and brake lines on antique, vintage, old, used or classic cars or trucks - step 32 32.
 And here is a push connection flare we made for a vacuum hoses.

 Tips for installing fuel lines and brake lines on antique, vintage, old, used or classic cars or trucks - step 33 33.
-We use these copper gaskets between the fittings and flares on stainless steel brake lines so that we do not have to tweak the wrench so hard to get a good seal.
+We use these copper gaskets between the fittings and flares on stainless steel brake lines so that we do not have to tighten the wrench as hard to get a good seal.

 Tips for installing fuel lines and brake lines on antique, vintage, old, used or classic cars or trucks - step 34 34.
 Here you can see how the copper gasket conforms to the fitting to make a good seal.